jason-sa/jason-sa.github.io/_posts/2018-11-2-Will-you-buy-or-not-in-your-next-visit.md

 title: Will you buy or not in your next visit?
 gh-repo: jason-sa/classification
 gh-badge: [star, fork, follow]
-tags: [logistic regression, gradient boost, random forrest, e-commerce, Metis]
+tags: [logistic regression, xgboost, random forrest, e-commerce, Metis]
 mathjax: True
 ---